bih/SwiftCache/README.md

 A beautifully lightweight cache written for **Swift**.
 It has been tested on iOS and OS X. I wrote it over an hour because I couldn't find something good enough and I think you'll like it.

-When I wrote it, I tested it on XCode 6.3.1 with Swift 1.2.
-It even works with [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) and [Alamofire](https://github.com/alamofire/alamofire), I know right!
+Tested with XCode 6.3.1 with Swift 1.2.
+It requires [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) but that also means it's the only cache I know that works with SwiftyJSON and [Alamofire](https://github.com/alamofire/alamofire) and reliably so!

+Give it a spin.

 ### Installation